-Gas: Any fluid, either combustible or noncombustible, which is produced in a natural state from the earth and which maintains a gaseous or rarefied state at standard temperature and pressure conditions and/or the gaseous components or vapors occurring in or derived from petroleum or natural gas; whenever "gas" is used in this Ordinance it includes "natural gas" and/or "methane."
+Gas: Any fluid, either combustible or noncombustible, which is produced in a natural state from the earth and which maintains a gaseous or rarefied state at standard temperature and pressure conditions and/or the gaseous components or vapors occurring in or derived from petroleum or natural gas.

-Gas Well: A well having a pressure and volume of natural gas; specifically, producing methane, often in combination with a variety of other substances such as butane, propane and carbon dioxide, or an Oil well with a (gas-oil ratio) in excess of 100,000 cubic feet of gas per barrel of oil.
+Gas Well: a well having a pressure and volume of natural gas; specifically, producing methane, often in combination with a variety of other substances such as butane, propane and carbon dioxide, or an Oil well with a (gas-oil ratio) in excess of 100,000 cubic feet of gas per barrel of oil.

-Gathering system: A system of pipes, auxiliary tanks and other equipment used to move oil, gas or water from the well to a tank battery or to a transmission line for eventual delivery to a refinery.
+Gathering system: a system of pipes, auxiliary tanks and other equipment used to move oil, gas or water from the well to a tank battery or to a transmission line for eventual delivery to a refinery.